 Whether you’re a local or visiting from afar, these stories are a must-know for anyone looking to uncover Puerto Rico's mysterious side.

 As the sun sets and the moon rises over the Island, the air fills with mystery, bringing enchanting legends to life.
 From a haunted bridge to a ghost wandering the cemetery at night, keep these spooky stories in mind as you explore Puerto Rico’s natural wonders, historical buildings, and shores—you might just find yourself in the places where these legends come to life.
-Grab your flashlight and dare to explore these three municipalities, each with captivating tales you won't want to miss.
+Grab your flashlight and dare to explore these municipalities, each with captivating tales you won't want to miss.

 La Francesa of the San Rafael de las Quebradillas Cemetery